 Allbirds

 Lacing up a pair of eco running shoes from Allbirds is a treat.
 For everyday use, the Tree Dasher 2 features a one-piece upper for seam-free comfort, a lightly padded heel, and a flexible cushioned insole.

 We found this shoe a reliable neutral fit for short to moderate distances.
 If you’re looking for sustainable trail running shoes, the Trail Runners SWT feature multi-directional 4mm lugs for increased grip on multiple terrains.
-Again, very reliable and something we’ve tested up to 10 miles with no blistering (something we’re prone to getting, even with blister-free socks).
+Again, very reliable and something we’ve tested up to 5 miles.

-We’ve done a deep dive on Allbirds’ sustainability but for the sake of brevity, here’s the summary.
+We’ve done a deep dive on Allbirds’ sustainability but for the sake of brevity, here’s the summary:

 For uppers, they use merino wool, FSC-certified TENCEL™ lyocell, or a blend of both.The SwiftFoam™ midsole features 48% bio-based castor bean oil, and the SweetFoam® midsole is made with sugarcane-based EVA.
 Outsoles are made from FSC-certified natural rubber.
 Other sustainable materials include bio-based TPU, bio-based nylon, and recycled polyester.